 *Challenger Learning Center Headquarters has some great STEM at Home Resources available online!
 Check out their full list and try some yourself today!

-*IDOE's Remote Learning Website is a curation of resources for educators and families to use when providing at-home learning opportunities for Indiana students.
+*Columbia has a website with a curation of resources for educators and families to use to teach coding as a skill that can help children cope with distress.
 Check out all they have to offer below.

 *Special thank you to our friend, Miss Amelia, and her father for finding a special resource - A Student's Guide to Solar and Lunar Eclipses!
 "This website includes a great breakdown on observational astronomy and solar vs. lunar eclipses," say educator Ms. Biggs, "including Penumbral, Partial, Total, Annular" and much more!